husam610/Green_Wall/readme.rst

 ###################
 simple social networking site

-This project was done using CodeIgniter framework
+This project was done using PHP with CodeIgniter framework

 ###################
 What is CodeIgniter